 Mrs. Varlova, who's incredible collection began when her husband used the money they'd scraped together under communism to buy a car- on a small set of 4' puppets from the 1800s.
 She now has probably the largest private collection of marionettes in Prague.
 In her apartment.
 Amazing.
 (They never bought a car.)

 This is the most incredible program for the study of traditional marionette carving techniques, costuming, and theater exercises.
 They also integrate many experiences for learning the history of Czech puppets, animation, theaters, and puppetry, as well as exposure to styles of puppetry and their uses in the current theater scene in Prague.
-I got so much more than I imagined possible from this experience and I would recommend the
+I got so much more than I imagined possible from this experience and I would recommend the Puppets in Prague program to anyone who loves Czech puppets and animation and interested in learning the art of carving a wooden marionette.

 Just look how crazy happy I am...